Richard Baker (chronicler): Life

 Richard Baker entered Hart Hall, Oxford, as a commoner in 1584.
 He left the university without taking a degree, studied law in London and afterwards travelled in Europe.
 In 1593 he was chosen member of parliament for Arundel, in 1594 his university conferred upon him the degree of M.A., and in 1597 he was elected to parliament as the representative of East Grinstead.
 In 1603 he was knighted by King James I, in 1620 he acted as high sheriff at Oxfordshire where he owned some property, and soon afterwards he married Margaret, daughter of Sir George Mainwaring, of Ightfield, Shropshire.
 By making himself responsible for some debts of his wife’s family, he was reduced to great poverty, which led to the seizure of his Oxfordshire property in 1625.
-Quite penniless, he took refuge in the Fleet prison in 1635, and was still in confinement when he died on the 18th of February 1644 (1645).
+Quite penniless, he took refuge in the Fleet prison in 1635, and was still in confinement when he died on 18 February 1644 (1645).
 He was buried in the church of St Bride, Fleet Street, London.

 Marriage and issue

-About in 1600 Baker married Margaret Mainwaring (d.1654), daughter of Sir George Mainwaring of Ightfield, Shropshire, by whom he had three sons and four daughters:
+About 1600, Baker married Margaret Mainwaring (d.1654), daughter of Sir George Mainwaring of Ightfield, Shropshire, by whom he had three sons and four daughters: